box/developer.box.com/content/guides/tooling/salesforce-toolkit/methods.md

 Returns:

 - A list of `IntegrationMapping` objects,
-- `null` is returned if there are invalid parameters, the access is missing, or the integration mappings is not found.
+- `null` is returned if there are incorrect parameters, the access is missing, or the integration mappings is not found.

 ### `createIntegrationMapping`